OM2P: Offline Multi-Agent Mean-Flow Policy: The OM²P Algorithm

 \section{The OM²P Algorithm}

-We present OM\textsuperscript{2}P, a novel Offline Multi-Agent Mean-Flow Policy algorithm that harnesses the efficiency of mean flow model to achieve fast, scalable, and high-performing one-step action generation—without relying on iterative sampling (illustrated in Figure~\ref{fig:om2p}) and policy distillation.
-OM\textsuperscript{2}P introduces key innovations in both modeling and optimization to meet the distinct demands of offline MARL.
+We present OM\textsuperscript{2}P, a novel algorithm addressing the efficiency and scalability bottlenecks of generative policies in multi-agent settings.
+By leveraging a decentralized mean-flow architecture (as illustrated by the representative agent in Figure~\ref{fig:om2p}), OM\textsuperscript{2}P enables fast one-step action generation, avoiding the computationally prohibitive iterative sampling and distillation typical of single-agent adaptations.
+This framework introduces specific modeling and optimization innovations to meet the distinct demands of offline MARL.
 In the following sections, we begin by detailing the integration of mean-flow model into offline MARL and highlighting the inefficiencies of naively applying standard mean-flow formulations.
 We then introduce a novel training objective tailored to efficient reward-aware policy learning.
 Finally, we provide an overview of the full OM\textsuperscript{2}P algorithm and discuss its advantages.